If you work in marketing or sales, you’re probably already familiar with sales sequences.

 7. See if you hit your goals

 Once your sales sequences are complete, go back and look at how you performed.
 You can see when people enrolled, what emails were opened more than others, which links had the highest click-through rates, and much more.
 When you run your sequences again, do more A/B testing to figure out what you can change, and, as always, ask for feedback from your loyal customers.
+If you have an email marketing agency, discuss reporting with them and make sure they include all of the data you want to see (and none you don't).

 Sales sequences are an important part of any sales campaign.
 By taking the best practices into account, you can run successful sequences that are sure to improve your quota and help you meet or exceed your sales goals.